-Today, the world would be seeing the stunning visual of a partial solar eclipse or Surya Grahan.
+The world would be seeing the stunning visual of solar eclipse or Surya Grahan on Sunday, June 21, 2020.
 A solar eclipse or Surya Grahan is said to occur when the Moon passes between the Sun and Earth, as a result partially or fully blocking the Sun.
 While a total eclipse sees the entire Sun being obscured by the Moon for a brief period of time, a partial eclipse, and this is the type that happens more frequently, involves only partially blocking of the Sun.
-This is the second solar eclipse of the year, the last solar eclipse of 2018 is said to occur on 11th of August.
-Social media is abuzz with speculations about the eclipse, the interest mounts as the eclipse is occuring on Friday, the 13th.
-In popular culture, the date has been associated with many superstitions surrounding ill-luck.
-Experts says that the eclipse will be visible in parts of Southern Australia, such as Melbourne, Adelaide and Hobart, as well as in Stewart Island on the far south of New Zealand.
-The eclipse would not be visible to many; those inhabiting the Pacific and Indian Oceans would be able to see the eclipse better.
-A small part of northern Antarctica would be able to watch the eclipse too.
-People who want to witness the solar eclipse or the Surya Grahan in India, may need special glasses, lenses and camera as the eclipse is not likely to be viewed with naked eyes.
+The internet is abuzz with speculations about the eclipse.
+The eclipse will be visible from certain African countries, Pakistan, India and China.
+People who want to witness the solar eclipse or the Surya Grahan , may need special glasses, lenses and camera as the eclipse is not likely to be viewed with naked eyes.

-Solar Eclipse 2018: Time of the Partial Solar Eclipse In India
+Solar Eclipse 2020: Time of the Solar Eclipse In India

-Solar Eclipse 2018: Significance and Myths Surrounding A Solar Eclipse
+Solar Eclipse 2020: Myths Surrounding A Solar Eclipse